 Most of the year I work as a physician in a town about 90 miles to the west of the Park…..
-My days are patients, one after another, until the best hours of a given week are extinguished…… traded for money.
+My days are patients, one after another, until the work hours of a given week are extinguished.
 But in August each year, I watch my email to look for a message from Andris Vezis, the fire manager for the North Cascades National Park.
-The NOCA acronym comes from the National Park Service abbreviation for the park NO…rth CA…scades “Andris knows me from a couple of assignments he gave me at Sourdough Mountain Lookout.
+The NOCA acronym comes from the National Park Service abbreviation for the park NO…rth CA…scades “Andris knows me from a couple of assignments upon on the Sourdough Mountain Lookout.
 In 2007 though, he emailed me about working up on Desolation Peak.
 The Park Service abbreviates it “Deso”.
 The summer was heating up and the lightning wouldn’t be far behind.

 When it popped up on my screen at the office one day– I was in the midst of the medical urgencies swirling around me, and was astonished to actually see the request appear.
 I reread it to see if it truly said what I thought it said.
 Then I closed down the email program and opened it back up again and see if it was still there…….following that I saw a couple of patients and came back to check if it was still there.
 It was something I had waited so long to see that I was worried that I might be imagining the message…….that the never-ending stream of patients, phone calls & medical records had pixelated me.